Manual pre-processing

 1. Click on the Home icon

-2. Find the folder where the images are located, then create a working directory (the scripts will create a process folder)
+2. Search for the folder where the images are located, then create a work folder (scripts create a process folder)

-3. Double click on the process folder to enter it
+3. Double-click on the work folder to enter it

 4. Validate